zoom/meetingsdk-auth-endpoint-sample/README.md

 ---

-This is a Node.js / Express server that generates a [Meeting SDK JWT](https://developers.zoom.us/docs/meeting-sdk/auth/#generate-a-meeting-sdk-jwt) via an http request for authorized use of the Meeting SDK.
+This is a Node.js / Express server that generates a [Meeting SDK JWT](https://developers.zoom.us/docs/meeting-sdk/auth/#generate-a-meeting-sdk-jwt) via an http request for authorized use of the [Zoom Meeting SDK](https://developers.zoom.us/docs/meeting-sdk/).

 If you would like to skip these steps and just deploy the finished code to Heroku, click the Deploy to Heroku button.
 (You will still need to configure a few simple things, so skip to [Deployment](#deployment).)